pavlo-chernykh/nest-auth/README.md

-This is test task for spdlaad company.
+This is test task for SPDload company.
 Simple Nest app for user profile (auth/update info/upload photo).
 Technology stack (Typescript/Nest/TypeORM/MySQL)

+in order to use env variables create .development.env for dev and .production.env for prod.
+Example could be seen in .env.example

 ## Description